csc-training/summerschool/mpi/docs/05-mpi-collectives-1.md

 ![](img/bcast_comment.png){.center width=80%}

-# Broadcasting
+# Broadcasting in MPI

 MPI_Bcast(`buf`{.input}`fer`{.output}, `count`{.input}, `datatype`{.input}, `root`{.input}, `comm`{.input})
-: Broadcasts data from the root process to all other processes of the group
+: Broadcasts data from the `root` process to all other processes of the group

 # Scattering